wazuh/wazuh-documentation/source/deployment-options/offline-installation.rst

 ..
 Copyright (C) 2015–2022 Wazuh, Inc.

 .. meta::
-  :description: Discover the offline step-by-step process to install Wazuh in an all-in-one deployment without connection to the Internet.
+  :description: Discover the offline step-by-step process to install the Wazuh central components without connection to the Internet.

 Offline installation
 ====================

 You can install Wazuh even when there is no connection to the Internet.
-Installing the solution offline involves downloading the Wazuh components to later install them on a system with no Internet connection.
-Although in this section the Wazuh server, the indexer, and the dashboard are installed and configured on the same host in an all-in-one deployment, each component can also be installed on a separate host as a distributed deployment, depending on your environment needs.
-For more information, check the :ref:`Requirements <installation_requirements>` section.
+Installing the solution offline involves downloading the Wazuh central components to later install them on a system with no Internet connection.
+The Wazuh server, the Wazuh indexer and the Wazuh dashboard can be installed and configured on the same host in an all-in-one deployment, or each component can be installed on a separate host as a distributed deployment, depending on your environment needs.
+For more information about the hardware requirements and the recommended operating systems, check the :ref:`Requirements <installation_requirements>` section.

 .. note::